himalayahall/demo/README.md

   10. [Start](#start-session) the replay session.
 Events will start streaming at the new speed.
 When this replay session finishes take a look at the service log tail.
 Replay **duration** should be approximately *half* the previous replay session since the stream was replayed at *twice* the normal speed.

   11. One final test to get a sense of the raw performance of replay server.
 First, [create](#create-session) a new replay session.
-Then [set](#change-replay-speed) replay speed for the new session to a very large value, e.g. `1000.0`.
+Then [set](#change-replay-speed) replay speed for the new session to a large value, e.g. `1000.0`.
 Finally, [start](#start-session) the session.
 When this replay session finishes take a look the service log tail.
 Replay duration will be a much smaller number!
 <!---->
 ### Automation recipe for kicking the tires

 Manual testing works fine but it is cumbersome for runing lots of experiments.
 Manully testing streaming to hundreds of concurrent clients is not easy to accomplish.

-A great way to accomplish this is through a Notebook, e.g. [Jupyter](https://jupyter.org).
-In fact, the document you are reading is a [Marimo](https://marimo.io) Notebook.
-Marimo is a Jupyter alternative, purpose built as a git-friendly dev environment.

-[Performance](#performance) tests (see below) were conducted using this Marimo Notebook.
+A great way to accomplish this is through a Notebook.
+[Performance](#performance) tests (see below) were conducted using this [Marimo](https://marimo.io) Notebook.

 #### Disable logging